codahale/veil-go/README.md

-Veil uses ChaCha20Poly1305 for authenticated encryption, ristretto255/XDH for key agreement and authentication, Elligator2 for indistinguishable public key encoding, HKDF-SHA3-512 for key derivation, and a TLS 1.3/STREAM-style construction for authenticated encryption of streaming data.
+Veil uses ChaCha20Poly1305 for authenticated encryption, ristretto255/XDH for key agreement and authentication, Elligator2 for indistinguishable public key encoding, HKDF-SHA3-512 for key derivation, and Tink's StreamingAEAD construction for authenticated encrypted of streaming data.

 * ChaCha20Poly1305 is fast, well-studied, and requires no padding.
 It is vulnerable to nonce misuse, but all keys and nonces are derived from random data, making collisions very improbable.